All Episodes

 And this is how it happens.

-Obama, last night on the tonight show.
+Obama last night on the tonight show.

-We need young people instead of this the this you know uh a smart kid coming out of school, instead of wanting to be an investment banker, we need them to decide they want to be an engineer.
+We need young people instead of a smart kid coming out of school, instead of wanting to be an investment banker, we need them to decide they want to be an engineer, want to be a scientist.

-And if we're rewarding those kinds of things that actually contribute to making things and and making people's lives better, that's going to put our economy on solid footing.
+And if we're rewarding those kinds of things that actually contribute to making things and making people's lives better, that's going to put our economy on solid footing.

 We won't have this bubble and bust economy that we've gotten so caught up in for the last several years.